 All students must complete an internship at or near the end of formal training.
 Students must be approved by the program to begin planning for internship and before an internship placement begins.
 With program approval, internships may occur in qualified settings across the country.
 The EdS internship requires a minimum of 1200 clock hours and is completed on a full-time basis in one academic year (600+ clock hours over a continuous 15+ week period in each of a consecutive fall and spring semester).

-The doctoral internship requires a minimum of 1800 clock hours (2000 hours is recommended for doctoral psychologist licensure purposes) and is completed on a full-time basis in one calendar year (600+ clock hours over a continuous 15+ week period in each of a consecutive fall, spring, and summer/fall semester).
-At least 600 internship hours must be in a school setting, although many of our PhD students complete all 1800+ hours of internship in a school setting.
+The doctoral internship requires a minimum of 2000 clock hours and is completed on a full-time basis in one calendar year (600+ clock hours over a continuous 15+ week period in each of a consecutive fall, spring, and summer/fall semester).
+At least 600 internship hours must be in a school setting, although many of our PhD students complete all 2000+ hours of internship in a school setting.